cloudraftio/sre-assignment/README.md

 #### **5. Document the Behaviour**
 - Observe the behavior of the `/counter` endpoint.
 - Note any anomalies or inconsistent responses.
 - Document your debugging process.
+- How do you monitor the application?

 #### **6. Root Cause Analysis**
-- If any issues are found, identify and clearly document the root cause.
+- Identify and clearly document the root cause if any issues are found.
 - Suggest or implement a fix if appropriate.

 ---